The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 ### Healer

-* There is lots of healing required in this fight, and much heavier incoming damage compared to the first two Savage fights.
+* There is a lot of healing required in this fight, and much heavier incoming damage compared to the first two Savage fights.
-* Keep healing over time effects active during firestorms during the adds phase and Firestorms of Asphodelos.
+* Keep healing over time effects active during Firestorms during the adds phase and Firestorms of Asphodelos.
 * Stay in the middle during the adds phase when dealing with Sunbirds (not during Fireglide!) to ensure heals reach all party members.
 Top party members off before Flames of Undeath when the adds die.
 * The off-tank may require extra single-target attention from Phase Three onwards, as they are taking four autos periodically.
 * Soaking a Fountain of Fire gives the Trickle of Fire buff, which massively increases healing potency for six seconds.
-This will give the healer 24 seconds of increased healing, which they can use to heal themselves and the party during the mechanic, as well as afterwards for the double Scorched Exaltation.
+This will give the healer 24 seconds of increased healing, which they can use to heal themselves and the party during the mechanic, as well as afterward for the double Scorched Exaltation.
 * Heal and mitigate between each mechanic set during the Firestorms of Asphodelos.
 Stagger mitigation, as there are several instances of heavy AoE damage.
 * An Astrologian can press Macrocosmos before the Fledgling Flight conal AoEs go off, and it will instantly heal the entire party to full ignoring the healing potency debuff.
 With any other healer combination, they will need to heavily heal and mitigate Life's Agonies.